secure-software-engineering/SPDS-experiments/README.md

-# Artifact for POPL2019 Paper "Context-, Flow- and Field-Sensitive Data-Flow Analysis using Synchronized Pushdown Systems"
+# Artifact for Paper "Context-, Flow- and Field-Sensitive Data-Flow Analysis using Synchronized Pushdown Systems"

-This repository contains all necessary software artifact to reproduce the evaluation of the paper.
+This repository contains all necessary software artifacts to reproduce the evaluation of the paper.

 ## General overview over the maven-projects